Residence Hall Policies

 6. Has received permission from the Director of Housing & Residential Life or appropriate designee.

-Smoking is prohibited in University buildings, designated non-smoking areas on campus or at entrances or locations where smoke can enter University operated housing.
+Smoking is prohibited in University buildings, designated non-smoking areas on campus or at entrances or within 25 feet from the perimeter of any residence hall.
 Smoking is to include any type of lighted or heated tobacco product as well as smoking substances that are not tobacco.
-This includes hookahs, vaporizers, and electronic smoking devices or instruments.
+This includes hookahs, vaporizers, and electronic smoking device or instruments.